 Voice box (larynx, shaky voice)

-It is normal to have a slight tremor.
-A tremor can become more noticeable with…
+It is normal to have slight tremors, but they can become more noticeable with…

 Low blood sugar